Why Does This Site Exist?

 The Skinny: Kaia is an activist, entrepreneur, attorney, motivational speaker, and veteran.

-The Details: Kaia Wright graduated cum laude from Hampton University with a BS in Accounting as a Distinguish Military Graduate.
-She received her Juris Doctor from the University of South Carolina where she was on the Dean’s List, the president of various student organizations, including the Public Interest Law Society, and helped edit the Journal of Law and Education.
+The Details: Kaia Wright graduated cum laude from Hampton University with a Bachelor of Science degree in Accounting as a Distinguish Military Graduate.
+She received her Juris Doctorate degree from the University of South Carolina School of Law where she was on the Dean’s List, the president of various student organizations, including the Public Interest Law Society, and helped edit the Journal of Law and Education.

-After law school, Kaia received her first Master of Laws (LLM) in Commercial and Corporate Law from the University of London (Queen Mary & Westfield College[enrolled]/London School of Economics & Political Science) where she earned merits in various courses, including the Human Rights of Women.
-In 2008, Kaia received a second LLM in Military Law from The Judge Advocate General’s Legal Center & School.
+After law school, Kaia received her first Master of Laws degree (LL.M) in Commercial and Corporate Law from the University of London (Queen Mary & Westfield College[enrolled]/London School of Economics & Political Science) where she earned merits in various courses, including the Human Rights of Women.
+In 2008, Kaia received a second LL.M in Military Law from The Judge Advocate General’s Legal Center & School.

 During her tenure as an attorney in the United States Army, Kaia practiced in several areas of the law, including criminal law as both a prosecutor and Chief Prosecutor; International & Operational law as the senior legal advisor on the Law of Armed Conflict both in the United States and while deployed in combat zones; and Administrative Law as the go-to legal advisor on Federal Ethics for the United States Central Command.
 Her awards include two Bronze Star medals, two Defense Meritorious Service Medals, two Meritorious Service Medals, and the NATO medal.
 Kaia also earned the Parachutist, Air Assault, and Pathfinder badges.
 She is the first female attorney in the history of the United States Army to earn the Pathfinder badge.